EDIpack/EDIpack2.0/doc/edipack/03_general/05_ed_parse_umatrix.rst

 Parse Umatrix
 =======================

-EDIpack2.0 offers the user two ways of providing the interaction Hamiltonian.
+EDIpack offers the user two ways of providing the interaction Hamiltonian.

 The default way is to use the in-built variables :f:var:`ULOC`, :f:var:`UST`, :f:var:`JH`, :f:var:`JX`, :f:var:`JP`, which implement a Hubbard-Kanamori Hamiltonian for a maximum of 5 orbitals.